 There’s always the possibility for new institutions to join the program and there’s no need to “pick” a school until your child enrolls in a college.
 It’s important to remember that enrollment in a Private College 529 plan doesn’t guarantee admission to a school, and the list could prove limiting to certain students.

 Some parents like the flexibility of opening a Private College 529 plan as well as a state-run plan to cover all their bases.
+A financial advisor or planner can also help you decide if this saving strategy is right for you.
 One thing’s for certain: Whichever option or combination of options you choose, making a savings decision early can provide peace of mind for the future.